eshwen/SemivisibleJets/README.md

 python runLHERetrieval.py -c <path to YAML config>
 ```

-The location of the split LHE files will be printed in the terminal, which will be the path specified in the config parameter `lhe_file_path`.
+The location of the split LHE files will be printed in the terminal, which will be the path specified by the config parameter `lhe_file_path`.

 Now, the final step is to run the full CMSSW chain on these split LHE files and get nanoAODs out.
 The cmsDriver commands are written to emulate 2016 MC with 2017 re-processing.
 If you would like to change that, edit [FullSim_files/Condor/runFullSim_condor.sh](runFullSim_condor.sh).
-And if you would like to change some more specific aspects of the model or hadronisation, either edit the config (as some parameters are detailed there) or [FullSim_files/Condor/writers/write_GS_fragment.py](write_GS_fragment.py).
+And if you would like to change some more specific aspects of the model or hadronisation, either edit your config (as some parameters are detailed there) or [FullSim_files/Condor/writers/write_GS_fragment.py](write_GS_fragment.py).
 The batch system used for running the jobs is HTCondor, configured to run at lxplus (it _may_ run out of the box on other T2/T3 systems, but may need to be modified if specific requirements need to be met).
 Now, just run

 ```bash
 cd $SVJ_TOP_DIR/FullSim_files/Condor
 python submitFullSim_condor.py -c <YAML config>
 ```

 which should take care of everything.
-Hadronisation is taken care of with `PYTHIA 8.230` -- through a hack, as the default architecture that ships with CMSSW_7_1_30 doesn't include that version -- because some LHE files tended to hang with 8.226 (presumably the new module contains patches and bug fixes).
+Hadronisation is performed in `PYTHIA 8.230` -- integrated in an unconventional manner as the default architecture that ships with CMSSW_7_1_30 doesn't include that version -- because some LHE files tended to hang with 8.226 (presumably the new module contains patches and bug fixes).
 The output nanoAOD files will be located in `$work_space/output/`.
 If some jobs fail, they can be resubmitted by running

 ```bash
 $work_space/resubmit_${model_name}.sh